 - Fill out the form in advance of your appointment.
 Have their SSN ready for reference.

 - Take the completed form, pictures, their birth certificate, and your ID.
 Remember, if two parents are listed on the child’s birth certificate, both parents must be at this appointment.
 If that isn’t possible, additional forms will have to be filled out.
-They also made the copies of our IDs for us (and it isn’t clear if they will do that or not).
+They also made the copies of our IDs for us (and it isn’t clear if they will always do that or not).

 - Your children must be with you, as the post office employee does compare them to their pictures.

 - Bring your checkbook, as a large portion of the fee isn’t payable by credit card.
 We had to write separate checks for each child.
 Also, part of the fee is paid separately.
 In our case of 2016 prices, we bought both the book and card for $95 by check and $25 payable by credit, debit, cash (whatever your post office takes).

 Buying the passport book and passport card at the same time saves you a little bit of money.
 We prefer to have both.
 Prices are subject to change without warning.

 For new applicants who are age 16 and up, the passport book and card are $140 application fee, $35 execution fee (paid separately, as mentioned in the section above).
 Passport alone is $110, plus the $35 execution fee.